 FAQs

-What is the hardest part of software deployment?
+What is software deployment?

-How often should software deployment happen in modern teams?
+How often should modern teams deploy software?

 Leave a Reply